LanYang430/MD_water/README.md

 ## Installation

 1. Install DMFF
-   Follow the instructions at [https://github.com/deepmodeling/DMFF/blob/master/docs/user_guide/installation.md](https://github.com/deepmodeling/DMFF/blob/master/docs/user_guide/installation.md) to complete the installation and testing.
-Once installed successfully, DMFF will be available in the `dmff` environment.
+   Follow the instructions at [DMFF](https://github.com/deepmodeling/DMFF/blob/master/docs/user_guide/installation.md) to complete the installation and testing.
+Once installed successfully, DMFF will be available in the `dmff` conda environment.
+Also, please note that this water test case was tested using the DMFF 0.2.0 version, which can be downloaded here: [DMFF 0.2.0](https://github.com/deepmodeling/DMFF/releases)

 2. Install i-PI
    Activate the "dmff" environment using the following command: